About This Area

+The typical apartment in El Born is renovated but the charming Catalan features, such as wooden beams, large French windows and exposed brick walls have been maintained.
 A step back in time and a get-away from the more cosmopolitan way of life you’ll find in other parts of Barcelona.
-The typical apartment in El Born is renovated but the charming Catalan features has been maintained.
-The apartments often have small balconies and as the area is getting more and more popular, it is an appealing area for people not on a too tight budget.
+The apartments often have small balconies for you to enjoy the sunshine Barcelona has to offer and as the area is getting more and more popular, it is an appealing area for people without a tight budget.

 Metro: L4 Barceloneta, Jaume I or Urquinaona